SensorThings-Dashboard/SensorThings-Dashboard/README.md

 # How to use

-A demo of an integration of this dashboard can be found in the [public](https://github.com/IoT-WebDashboard/IoT-WebDashboard) folder.
+A demo of an integration of this dashboard can be found in the [public](https://github.com/IoT-WebDashboard/IoT-WebDashboard/tree/master/public) folder.
 You will still need to download RGraph for this to work (more on this later)!

 You need following files and folders:
- - [*iotwebdashboard.js*](https://github.com/IoT-WebDashboard/IoT-WebDashboard) | The code for the dashboard
+ - *iotwebdashboard.js* | The code for the dashboard
- - [*iotwebdashboard.css*](https://github.com/IoT-WebDashboard/IoT-WebDashboard) | The style files for the dashboard
+ - *iotwebdashboard.css* | The style files for the dashboard
- - [*res*](https://github.com/IoT-WebDashboard/IoT-WebDashboard) | The folder containing all images used by the dashboard
+ - *res* | The folder containing all images used by the dashboard
- - [*fonts*](https://github.com/IoT-WebDashboard/IoT-WebDashboard) | The folder containing all fonts used by the dashboard.
+ - *fonts* | The folder containing all glyphicons used by the dashboard.
 (Not needed if included in your embedded bootstrap)

-These two files can be found in a release version in the [public](https://github.com/IoT-WebDashboard/IoT-WebDashboard) folder.
-They have to be imported into the host website after importing the dependencies.
+Those files and folders can be found in a release version in the [public](https://github.com/IoT-WebDashboard/IoT-WebDashboard/tree/master/public) folder.
+The script has to be imported into the host website after importing the dependencies.

 ## Needed Dependencies ##